noajshu/scotus-speech/README.md

 ### Lincese: MIT
 <!-- ### Download mirrors: TBD -->

+## Get the data:
+`bash steps.sh` will run the three steps of the pipeline:

+1. scrape the SCOTUS website
+2. download all transcript PDFs and recording MP3s
+3. parse PDF transcripts into conversation text, extracting speaker information
+4. tokenize transcripts to the word and punctuation level

 ## About this resource:
 Scotus Speech is a collection of oral arguments presented before SCOTUS between 2010 and 2018.
 The conversations (arguments) are formal dialogues between attorneys (counsel) and justices.